RicardoChaseCo/Small_Community_Marketplace/README.md

 * Celery for concurrency background tasks, and Celery Beat for periodic tasks
 * Redis both as the message broker for arranging tasks in queue and also the cache
 * Docker Images for our SMTP server and redis setup
-* pytest for automated testing on our database implementations
+* pytest for automated and continuous testing on our database implementations
 * Locust for performance testing

 <br>